justinthelaw/opera/forge/README.md

 ## Model Pulling

-The usage of the models is within the Jupyter Notebooks contained within the _notebooks/_ directory and implementation of the models is within the Smarter Bullets _server/_ directory.
+The usage of the models is within the Jupyter Notebooks contained within the _notebooks/_ directory.
 Trained models are not uploaded to this repository due to size, and will be made available via a future Hugging Face checkpoint or as a separately hosted archive.

 ## Fine Tuning